fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程三.md

 ### numpy.fromstring

-&emsp;&emsp;`numpy.fromstring(string, dtype=float, count=-1, sep='')`: A new `1-D` array initialized from text data in a string.
+&emsp;&emsp;`numpy.fromstring(string, dtype=float, count=-1, sep='')`: A new `1-D` array initialized from text data in a `string`.
 Parameters:

-- `string`: str: A string containing the data.
+- `string`: `str`: A string containing the data.
 - `dtype`: `data-type`, optional.
-The data type of the array; default: float.
+The data type of the array.
 For binary input data, the data must be in exactly this format.
-- `count`: int, optional.
+- `count`: `int`, optional.
 Read this number of dtype elements from the data.
-If this is negative (the default), the count will be determined from the length of the data.
+If this is negative (the default), the `count` will be determined from the length of the data.
-- `sep`: str, optional.
+- `sep`: `str`, optional.
 The string separating numbers in the data; extra whitespace between elements is also ignored.
-Deprecated since version 1.14: If this argument is not provided, fromstring falls back on the behaviour of frombuffer after encoding unicode string inputs as either `utf-8` (`python 3`), or the default encoding (`python 2`).
+Deprecated since `version 1.14`: If this argument is not provided, fromstring falls back on the behaviour of frombuffer after encoding unicode string inputs as either `utf-8` (`python 3`), or the default encoding (`python 2`).

 &emsp;&emsp;Returns:

-- `arr`: ndarray.
+- `arr`: `ndarray`.
 The constructed array.

 &emsp;&emsp;Raises: